Futile medical care: Futile medical care and euthanasia

 The difficulty with the issue of non-treatment lies in the borderline with euthanasia, which is punishable by law in most countries.
 Euthanasia designates a practice (action or omission) whose aim is to intentionally bring about the death of a person, in principle suffering from an incurable disease which inflicts intolerable suffering, particularly by a doctor or under his or her control.
 In France, the case of accident victim Vincent Lambert, who spent 11 years in a persistent vegetative state before dying in 2019, has been qualified as unreasonable obstinacy by his doctor and by several court rulings, but has remained a source of legal proceedings and societal debate for several years over whether stopping treatment would be euthanasia or not.

-In France, the Code of Medical Ethics rejects the practice of "acharnement thérapeutique", while advocating palliative care.
+In France, the Code of Medical Ethics rejects the practice of acharnement thérapeutique (relentless therapy), while advocating palliative care.
 The aim of palliative care is not to hasten a patient's death, but to relieve pain, even if, to do so, caregivers sometimes use doses of analgesics or painkillers that risk bringing the moment of death closer.

-Denmark recognizes patients right to refuse treatment.
+Denmark recognizes patients' right to refuse treatment.